Irish love story 'Once' explodes onto Broadway

-NEW YORK, March 19 The fairytale success of the unpretentious, beloved indie Irish film "Once" just hit new musical heights.
+NEW YORK The fairytale success of the unpretentious, beloved indie Irish film "Once" just hit new musical heights.

 The Broadway version of the Dublin-based tale about an Irish busker and Czech immigrant who share their passion for music and a blossoming yet impossible love with a soaring soundtrack captured by the Oscar-winning song, "Falling Slowly," has hit the Great White Way to teary, standing ovations and rave reviews.